IkeSteoger/todo-app/README.md

 ### Problem Domain

 - In Phase 1, we’re going to perform some refactoring of a Todo application built by another team.
 This application mixes application state and user settings at the top level and passes things around.
 It was a good proof of concept, but we need to make this production ready.
+- In Phase 2, we’re going to extend the functionality of our application by allowing the user to make some decisions on how they would like the application to function.
+Specifically, we’ll let them make changes to 2 settings.
+Implement the Context API to make some basic application settings available to components.
+Provide the users with a form where they can change the values for those settings.
+Save the users choices in Local Storage.
+Retrieve their preferences from Local Storage and apply them to the application on startup.

 ### Links and Resources